stand-sure/ContosoCrafts/README.md

 # ContosoCrafts (Revised Edition)

 There's nothing interesting to see here in this **branch**.
-It's an unmodified fork of the [Contoso Crafts](https://github.com/dotnet-presentations/ContosoCrafts) sample projects.
-All the interesting stuff lives in the other branches and that's most likely what you want to take a look at.
+It's a slightly modified fork of the [Contoso Crafts](https://github.com/dotnet-presentations/ContosoCrafts) sample projects.
+It adds shopping cart and checkout UI components.
+All the _really_ interesting stuff lives in the other branches and that's most likely what you want to take a look at.

 ## Other Branches